AlyaSausanF/Python-CRUD-Capstone-Project/README.md

 # Simple CRUD Application for Student Data
-Purwadhika Data Science Capstone Project Module 1
+Purwadhika Data Science Capstone Project Module 1: Python

 **Introduction**

-This project is a simple CRUD (Create, Read, Update, Delete) application designed to manage student data.
+This project is a simple CRUD (Create, Read, Update, Delete) application using python designed to manage student data.
 It incorporates role-based access control and additional features to enhance usability and data management.
 The application allows administrators and students to interact with the data based on their roles.

 **Features**